CLARIAH/clariah-plus/docs/discussion_presentation.md

 ![VRE Services](vre_services.png)

-## Proposed specification for simple forwarding of data between webservices
+## Proposed specification for simple forwarding of data between webservices (2/2)

 I [propose a simple solution](https://github.com/CLARIAH/IG-Workflows/issues/6) for forwarding data between webservices in a *heterogeneous* authentication environment:

 ![Webservices forwarding](webservices_forwarding.png)

+## Proposed specification for simple forwarding of data between webservices (1/2)

 **Discussion Point #6**: What do you think about the proposed forwarding mechanism?
 And about the focus on such interoperability issues in general?
 Are there other proposals at this stage?